This article applies to:

 Duplicating your monitor without a splitter is not recommended for timing purposes.
 To ensure timing accuracy, the participant needs to be viewing Display Index 1 (i.e., the primary display).

 When relying on the cloning/mirroring display mode in Windows, determining which display is considered primary may not be consistent between computer configurations.
 Also, vertical blank synchronization is not accurate between multiple displays.
 The reason is because when using a machine that has multiple display outputs, the current technology is that each of the outputs has its own pixel clock.
 These pixel clocks are configured that 99% of the time they do not communicate and the primary display's "refresh request" is given precedence in the cycle.
 Because of this, multiple-output video cards should not be used in clone mode if display synchronization and timing is a concern.
+Sometimes, these concerns manifest as visual anomalies, such as display tearing on a secondary monitor.

 It is possible to share the same video output to two screens with display synchronization with the use of a DVI splitter.
 The reason this is possible while the multiple outputs are not is related to the pixel clock.
 With a single display output, only one-pixel clock is used, and the display is pushed out to the splitter and therefore the monitors at the same time.
 However, working with a DVI splitter requires a few things be considered so synchronization is possible.